m3tozz/NeoCat/README.md

 --------------------------------------------------------------------------

 <p align="left">What is NeoCat?
-NeoCat contains its own neofetch configurations and uploads the selected configuration to your system!
+<p align="left">NeoCat contains its own neofetch configurations and uploads the selected configuration to your system!

 --------------------------------------------------------------------------